 The residents of Brush Park met over the course of several months to develop a set of development guidelines to assist developers in understanding the types of developments that are likely to be supported by the community.
 The CDC uses these guidelines, along with the Brush Park Development Plan filed with the City of Detroit, in making a decision to support a particular project.

 In addition to suggested development guidelines, all structures should be designed within the parameter of the Fourth Modification to Brush Park Development Plan.

 The CDC reviews proposals for the sale and design of City-owned property for purposes of a specified development.
-The CDC's role is advisory and represents the an opinion of whether the residents of the neighborhood as a whole support the development of the project as submitted.
+The CDC's role is advisory and represents the opinions of whether the residents of the neighborhood as a whole support the development of the project as submitted.

-The final and binding decision on transfers of land and development plans are made by the City of Detroit Planning and Development and the Historic District Commission, City of Detroit.
+The final and binding decision on transfers of land and development plans are made by the City of Detroit Planning and Development and the Historic District Commission.

 A failure to receive the support of the CDC will not automatically result in an application being denied by the City of Detroit - the CDC's vote is advisory.